 I am not funny.

 That said, when I was younger I inspired a lot of laughter.
 Outspoken and awkward, I was pathologically unable to identify and respond to the social niceties of my peers.
-Great with adults and magical with little kids, I was a fish out of water with kids my own age.
+Great with adults and magical with little kids, I was a fish out of water with my contemporaries.
 As an adult now, I’m not surprised that kids laughed.
 I am sure that I said and did things that were absurd.

 And for a period of time that response lead to me having an aversion to laughter.
 Or more accurately to people laughing at me.
 Or near me.
 Because when it was near me, I was sure it was at me.
 And that was the way that things were from the time I was old enough to be aware of ridicule until I got over it.

 I wish I could remember the moment, or series of moments, that helped me come to terms with my quirky individualism.
 All I know is that at some point I realized two things: 1) laughter is good for the soul and 2) I was good at creating moments for laughter.
 And as I thought about it, I also realized that laughter is good for you whether the joke is intentional or unintentional, whether the person is good-spirited or bad, whether it is “at” you or “with” you.
 So, I decided that although I would never be a comedian I was going to lean into my unique ability to make people smile and laugh — just by being me.

 Now, I am not condoning for one moment mean-spiritedness and I hope that I would be one of the first people to stand up for someone else who is the butt of someone’s joke.
 It’s just that at this point in my life I believe that the humor people find in the good-hearted, well-intentioned things that I do and say is therapeutic.
 It lightens hard conversations and builds trust.